African-American History Through Picture Books

 If you want more details on the history of African-Americans, please go to this link.

-of Thee I Sing: A Letter to My Daughters by Barack Obama, illustrated by Loren Long
+Of Thee I Sing: A Letter to My Daughters by Barack Obama, illustrated by Loren Long

 Who knew Barack Obama was a poet?
-This love letter to his daughters inspires in this tribute to thirteen groundbreaking Americans, but also highlights the simple human characteristics that made each of these people great and lies within all of us: creative, smart, brave, healer, strong, kind, possessing our “own song,” and inspiring.
-And he bids us to remember others’ sacrifices, never give up, and will always belong.
+This love letter to his daughters inspires in this tribute to thirteen groundbreaking Americans but also highlights the simple human characteristics that made each of these people great and lies within all of us: creative, smart, brave, healer, strong, kind, possessing our “own song,” and inspiring.
+And he bids us remember others’ sacrifices, never give up, and will always belong.
 Beautiful words from father to child but also from President to his people!

 10. Sweet Clara and the Freedom Quilt by Deborah Hopkinson.

 Clara is a slave who escapes to freedom by creating a quilt that maps the way to freedom. [ages 5-9]

 9. Minty: A Story of Young Harriet Tubman by Alan Schroeder

 An insightful fictionalized account of 8-year-old Araminta “Minty” Tubman as a young slave child.
 The story depicts the cruelty of slavery but also shows the strength Minty possessed as a child that shaped her into the extraordinary heroine and leader she became. [ages 4-9]